Hi! My name is Clare Smart. I’m a celebrant and blogger.

-It has been 5 years since my husband died.
+It has been 10 years since my husband died.
 I have emerged from my labyrinth of grief and I’m loving life.
-I know that there are times and moments when I will be drawn back into my labyrinth but I have my groove back, feel wiser and truer to myself and more present in every moment.
+There are times and moments when I am drawn back into my labyrinth but I have my groove back, feel wiser and truer to myself and more present in every moment.

 The kids and I are not only living life with loss, we are embracing it.
 We find “rainbows” of joy and love in our lives every day.

-And although my husband is physically gone he will forever be in the hearts and minds of my children and I. We miss him every day but we are participating in life with gusto and he is always with us.
+And although my husband is physically gone he will forever be in our hearts and minds.
+We miss him every day but we are participating in life with gusto and he is always with us.

-I hope this blog provides readers with insight, comfort and hope.
+I hope the stories in my blog provide readers with insight, comfort and hope.

 With much love